a. SUMMARY OF ADMINISTRATIVE PROCEDURE

 ii.
 Relisted for additional 14-day periods if desired.

 c.
-If there are no bidders for the item(s), the department may send a Request to Scrap or a Request to Donate to UNH/USNH Purchasing/Surplus via the UNH/USNH Purchasing/Surplus website.
-Surplus items may be donated to a non-profit organization with UNH/USNH Purchasing/Surplus approval.
+If there are no bidders for the item(s), the department may send a Request to Scrap or a Request to Donate to USNH Procurement/Surplus via the USNH Procurement/Surplus website.
+Surplus items may be donated to a non-profit organization with USNH Procurement/Surplus approval.

 d.
 Removal of Surplus items - If there are no acceptable offers for a surplus item(s) and no identified non-profit organization is interested in the item as a donation; the Equipment Custodian/Manager should contact the UNH Maintenance Control Department for assistance with pickup if necessary.

 e.
 Safe Electronic Equipment Disposal (SEED) Removal - If there are no acceptable offers for an electronic item(s), the Equipment Custodian/Manager should contact the SEED program for disposal instructions.

 f.
 Environmental Health & Safety (OEHS) Removal - If there are no acceptable offers for a hazardous item(s), they will be removed by OEHS after approval by USNH Procurement/Surplus.

 b.
 USNH Procurement - Email USNH Procurement with item(s) to be declared surplus.
 USNH Procurement will promptly remove the surplus item from the department and handle the full disposition process from a central storage facility.
 If property being disposed is on the equipment inventory list, USNH Procurement will notify USNH Property Control to remove the item(s) from the inventory.

 c.
 System Office - Each department is responsible for completing the appropriate on-line form at the USNH Procurement/Surplus website at http://www.unh.edu/purchasing/surplus/index.html.